 $30/twice per month

 Grievance policy: Participants in any Tempo! program have the right to file a grievance.
 Clients must provide written documentation of the complaint within 30 days of the activity, outline the problem as it is perceived, and state the preferred solution.
 Mail the grievance letter to Tempo!
 7 North Five Points Road, West Chester, PA 19380.
 Once the grievance letter is received, the director will review the information, and then respond in writing within 14 days of receipt of the grievance letter.
 If you disagree with the resolution of the grievance, you have the right to appeal the decision within 14 days.
 State the reasons for your appeal in a letter and mail it to Tempo!
 7 North Five Points Road, West Chester, PA 19380.
 Tempo! will review the appeal and respond in writing within 14 days of receipt of the appeal letter.
-If the grievance involves a CMTE course and it is still not resolved satisfactorily, you have the right to ask CBMT’s Continuing Education Committee to address the unresolved grievance.
+If the grievance involves a CMTE opportunity and it is still not resolved satisfactorily, you have the right to ask CBMT's Continuing Education Committee to address the unresolved grievance.

 Confidentiality policy: All information received from clients will be treated as confidential information.
 Tempo! will protect the legal, professional, and personal rights of all clients.
 Statement of relationship to CBMT: Tempo!
 Music Therapy Services is approved by the Certification Board for Music Therapists (CBMT) to award Continuing Music Therapy Education Credits (CMTE).
 Tempo!
 Music Therapy Services, P-127, maintains responsibility for program quality and adherence to CBMT policies and criteria.
-Earning CMTE credits requires participant assessment, an evaluation form for CBMT, and a course fee.
+Earning CMTE credits requires participant assessment, an evaluation form for CBMT, and a course opportunity fee.